 - Lemons are high in immune boosting vitamin C and helps out with potassium and vitamin B6.
 They are highly alkalizing and are widely known for their detoxifying and antioxidant properties (hello pretty skin).
 They also help balance out the earthy quality of the beets.
-Oh and if you are like me (a little anemic), all that vitamin C helps out with iron absorption.
+If you are like me (a little anemic), all that vitamin C also helps out with iron absorption.

 - Ginger is a powerhouse in juices.
 Thanks to gingerols, ginger has powerful anti-inflammatory effects, aids in digestion and relieves bloating.
 There is no need to peel ginger before adding to the juice.
 Scrub it clean, cut a piece off then push it through your juicer.
 If you’re sensitive to ginger’s warming/spicy quality, add a smaller amount at first and go from there.

-- Cucumber is high in vitamin A, B complex, vitamin C and folic acid.
+- Cucumber is high in vitamin A, B complex, vitamin C, and folic acid.
 It’s aids in cell hydration, regulating body temperature and eases inflammation.
-It’s high silica content also helps to alleviate skin problems, hair loss and strengthens nails.
+The high silica content also helps to alleviate skin problems, hair loss and strengthens nails.
 We love adding cucumber to our juices — it tastes mild and adds lots of mineral-rich water.
-There’s also lots of research looking into cucumbers’ anti-cancer properties.
+There’s also quite a bit of research looking into cucumbers’ anti-cancer properties.
 We prefer to use the thinner skinned varieties of cucumbers — hot house or English cucumbers are perfect.

 You Will Need